Content Warning: This article discusses methods for completing suicide.

 - Fear for personal safety

-- Problems with other detainees/inmates or staff
+- Problems with other offenders or staff

-When to look for it
+When to look for signs of suicide in correctional facilities

 - Housing assignments